 Stunted growth

-Stunted growth is the term used to describe poor growth of a given plant.
+Stunted growth is the term used to describe the poor growth of a given plant.

 Sheer back

-This is the process of cutting back a plant, mainly shrubs, to a lower height, either to promote new growth or to clean it up.
+To sheer back is to cut back a plant, mainly shrubs, to a lower height to promote new growth or clean them up.

 Seed and propagation related words